steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 That is a quote from an
-[announcement of a somewhat incompatible change](https://github.com/aws/aws-sdk-java-v2/discussions/5802) which shipped in v 2.30.0 of the AWS SDK.
+[announcement of a somewhat incompatible change](https://github.com/aws/aws-sdk-java-v2/discussions/5802) which shipped in v2.30.0 of the AWS SDK.

-It highlights the SDK team's point of view: their job is work on the SDK to support AWS's own services.
+It highlights the SDK team's point of view: their job is to work on the SDK to support AWS's own services.
 Compatibility with third party services is not their problem, and they do not test against such stores.

 This makes sense from their perspective: if someone implements their own S3 store, then it is